-Join us for this new Sunday School experience using the SparkHouse curriculum called Activate Faith.
+Join us for this wonderful Sunday School experience using the SparkHouse curriculum called Activate Faith.
 We are grateful to our wonderful group of teachers: Kim Shea, Julie Goglola DeCook, Judy and Megan Linn, Cherie DeCook, and Brian Coyle for leading our kids!
-Visit this link to see what the Activate Faith (Rotation Model) is all about!
-Debbie Coyle is on board to be our Sunday morning supervisor and support person.
+Visit this link to see what the Activate Faith (Rotation Model) is all about as kids explore the stories of Scritpure through various mediums such as art, drama, music, science, cooking and more!
+Debbie Coyle is on board to be our Children and Youth Ministries support person.
 Join us!

-This special opportunity is held during the 10:00 am Sunday service.
-Kids sit in the back pew before the 10:00 service starts and then join in the procession when the service begins.
-They move downstairs for the first part of the service for their own “Liturgy of the Word” as they hear a Bible story, reflect on it together, and offer their own prayers for themselves, their families and friends and God’s world.
+This worship opportunity for Grace “littles” is held during the 10:30 am Sunday service.
+Kids sit in the back pew before the 10:30 service starts and then join in the procession when the service begins.
+They move downstairs for the first part of the service to share in their own “Liturgy of the Word” as they hear a Bible story, reflect on it together, and offer their own prayers for themselves, their families and friends, and God’s world.
 They rejoin the congregation at The Passing of the Peace and join with us in Holy Communion.
 Kids are welcome to join this special worship experience or remain in the pew with their family for the entire service.

 All Grace members ages 3rd grade and up are invited to serve as Acolytes.
 Acolytes serve as leaders in our Sunday morning services, supporting the clergy and carrying the important symbols of our prayer: the cross, the gospel, and the light.
 Kids, youth and adults serve together on teams of four to six about and each team serves about once every five weeks.
-The next training for new (with current acolytes attending too) will be Sunday January 24 after the 10:00 service.
+Stay tuned for a Fall training will be posted soon.
 Sign up in the Commons and plan to join us!

-Trained and ‘Safeguarding God’s Children’* certified staff are in our nursery Sunday mornings from 9:15-11:15 for kids ages infant through four years old.
-Children of all ages are absolutely welcome in our worship services, but sometimes families prefer this nursery environment for their littles.
+Trained and ‘Safeguarding God’s Children’* certified staff are in our nursery Sunday mornings from 9:00am-12:00pm for kids ages infant through three years old.
+Children of all ages are absolutely welcome in our worship services, but sometimes families prefer this nursery environment for their little ones.

 In addition to the formation that happens at Church, Grace recognizes “at home with family” as another primary setting in which Christian formation takes place.
 And so, every liturgical season, Grace provides a take home resource for families with children.
 The resource is available in the Commons for pick-up.
 The Episcopal tradition also offers daily prayer and readings (check out the Book of Common Prayer!) that are easily integrated into the lives of our members.